nla-group/fABBA/README.md

 ```

-If you use QABBA method in a scientific publication, we would appreociate your citing:
+If you use QABBA method in a scientific publication, we would appreciate your citing:

 ```bibtex